adriengelle/ws_adriengelle/content/blog/2025-11-24_Baraus_Petrel/index.md

 *Approximate breeding distribution of Barau’s Petrel (Pterodroma baraui) on the two central massifs of Réunion Island, Piton des Neiges and Grand Bénare (Pinet et al., 2009)*

 ## Conservation Status and Threats
-The IUCN lists Barau’s Petrel as Endangered, with an estimated population of 30,000–40,000 mature individuals and a declining trend.
-(BirdLife International, 2018).
+The IUCN lists Barau’s Petrel as Endangered, with an estimated population of 30,000–40,000 mature individuals and a declining trend (BirdLife International, 2018).
 Its survival is impacted by:

 1. **Light Pollution**: Fledglings mistake city lights for moonlight guiding them to the sea, leading to fatal grounding.
 Up to 40% of fledglings are affected each season.
 2. **Introduced Predators**: Feral cats and rats prey on eggs, chicks, and even adults.
 Modeling suggests extinction within 100 years without cat control (Pinet et al., 2009)